DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - This policy defines a level of acceptable performance and expectation of behavior and activity; failure to comply with the policy may result in job action warnings, penalties, or termination

 - Security Standards, Baselines and Guidelines: once the main security policies are set, the remaining security docuemntation can be crafted from these policies
-  - **Standards**: specific mandates explicity stating expections of performance/conformance; more descriptive than policies, standards define :compulsary requirements for the homogenous use of hardware, software, technology, and security controls, uniformly implemented throughout the org.
+  - 🔥**Standards**: specific mandates explicity stating expections of performance/conformance; more descriptive than policies, standards define :compulsary requirements for the homogenous use of hardware, software, technology, and security controls, uniformly implemented throughout the org.
 It could be internal or external.
     - A standard defines compulsory requirements for the homogenous use of hardware, software, technology, and security controls.
     - Standards are ❄️Mandatory
-  - **Baseline**: ✏️defines a minimum level of security that every system throughout the organization must meet; baselines are usually ✏️system specific and refer to industry / government standards.
+  - 🔥**Baseline**: ✏️defines a minimum level of security that every system throughout the organization must meet; baselines are usually ✏️system specific and refer to industry / government standards.
 It is often related to configuration.
     - A baseline is a more operationally focused form of a standard.
     - e.g. a baseline for  server builds would be a list of configuration areas that should be applied to every server that is built
     - Baselines are ❄️Mandatory.
 All systems not complying with the baseline should be taken out of production until they can be brought up to the baseline.
     - A Group Policy Object (GPO) in a Windows network is sometimes used to comply with standards; configuration management solutions can also help you establish baselines and spot configurations that are not in alignment
-  - **Guideline**: offers ❄️Recommendations on how standards and baselines and other security requirements should be implemented & serves as an operational guide for security professionals and users
+  - 🔥**Guideline**: offers ❄️Recommendations on how standards and baselines and other security requirements should be implemented & serves as an operational guide for security professionals and users
     - Guidelines are flexible, and can be customized for unique systems or conditions; they state which security mechanism should be deployed instead of prescribing a specific product or control; they are not complusory; suggested practices and expectations of activity to best accomplish tasks and goals
     - **Framework** are a set of guidlines
-  - **Procedure** (AKA Standard Operating Procedure or SOP): detailed, ❄️step-by-step how-to doc that describes the exact actions necessary to implement a specific security mechanism, control, or solution
+  - 🔥**Procedure** (AKA Standard Operating Procedure or SOP): detailed, ❄️step-by-step how-to doc that describes the exact actions necessary to implement a specific security mechanism, control, or solution
-  - **Laws** Legal rules created by government entities e.g legislature.
+  - 🔥**Laws** Legal rules created by government entities e.g legislature.
 Must be followed or can result in civil or criminal penalties
-  - **Regulations** rules created by governmental agencies.
+  - 🔥**Regulations** rules created by governmental agencies.
 Must be followed or can result in civil or criminal penalties

 [1.7.2](#1.7.2) External Dependencies (New in 2024)
 Factors, entities or conditions outside the organisation upon which the organisations business continutiy plans and operation resilience may depend.
 EG suppliers, vendors, utilities, transportation.
 Do not rely on one supply that may be affected by the same disaster.